 Code of Conduct for Education Loans – Institutional code of conduct that prohibits a conflict of interest with the responsibilities of an agent of the school with respect to private education loans.

-Contact Information – Department of Financial Aid, Student Employment & Military Education Benefits – Contact Information for assistance in obtaining institutional or financial aid information.
+Contact Information for the Department of Financial Aid, Student Employment & Military Education Benefits – Contact Information for assistance in obtaining institutional or financial aid information.

 Cost of Attendance – Information regarding the estimated cost of attending the institution including tuition and fees, books and supplies, room and board, transportation costs, and miscellaneous expenses.

-Disbursement of Aid – Methods and frequency of disbursements of aid.
+Disbursement of Aid – Methods and frequency of disbursements of aid including information regarding disbursements to obtain books/supplies.

 Exit Counseling for Student Loan Borrowers – Borrowers of Federal Direct Loans, Perkins Loans, and Federal Nursing Loan must complete exit counseling anytime the borrower is enrolled less than half-time, withdraws, or graduates.
-In addition, TEACH grant recipients must also complete exit counseling.
+In addition, TEACH grant recipients must also complete TEACH Grant Exit Counseling.

 Federal Work Study – Information regarding general conditions and terms applicable to employment provided as part of a financial aid package.